tdimitrov/tranqap/docs/index.rst

    cmd
    cmd/index

-What is rpcap
+What is tranqap
 =============

     Remote network packet capturing tool which automates the generation of PCAP files from one or more remote machines.

-rpcap automates things like logging on the remote machine, executing a packet capturer (tcpdump), transferring the PCAP file to the local machine and executing a graphical tool (Wireshark), which displays the traffic in real time.
+tranqap automates things like logging on the remote machine, executing a packet capturer (tcpdump), transferring the PCAP file to the local machine and executing a graphical tool (Wireshark), which displays the traffic in real time.